Get Your Leafy Greens

 - Green beans

 Dr. Kenneth Cooper notes that cruciferous vegetables can be extremely important to your overall health.
-Think of them as "BBCC" - broccoli, brussel sprouts, cauliflower and cabbage.
+Think of them as "BBCC"—broccoli, Brussels sprouts, cauliflower and cabbage.
 Incorporating these superfoods into your routine will add plenty of helpful nutrients to your body.

 Incorporating these into a healthy diet can provide new savory flavors, as well as added bulk and texture to dishes you already enjoy!

-Article provided by Cooper Clinic Nutrition Services.
-For more information on nutrition consultations visit the Nutrition website or call 972.560.2655.
+Article provided by Cooper Clinic Nutrition.
+To schedule a nutrition consultation, visit cooperclinicnutrition.com or call 972.560.2655.